Battle Abbey: Suppression

 The church was remodelled in the late 13th century, but virtually destroyed during the dissolution of the monasteries in 1538 under King Henry VIII.
 At the time of the suppression of the Abbey (May 1538), there were seventeen monks in residence.
 The displaced monks of Battle Abbey were provided with pensions, including the abbot John Hamond and the prior Richard Salesherst, as well as monks John Henfelde, William Ambrose, Henry Sinden, Thomas Bede and Thomas Levett, all bachelors in theology.

 The abbey and much of its land was given by Henry VIII to his friend and Master of the Horse, Sir Anthony Browne, who demolished the church and parts of the cloister and turned the abbot's quarters into a country house.

 A triple-light window in Buckland Church, Tasmania, depicting the life of St John and the crucifixion of Jesus, is claimed to have once adorned Battle Abbey.
-The oft repeated legend goes that it was removed and hidden during the Cromwell era to protect it from destruction, until it was transported to Tasmania many years later.
-This seems highly unlikely.
+While legend suggests that it was removed and hidden during the Cromwell era to protect it from destruction before being transported to Tasmania, records confirm it was actually manufactured in London by artist Michael O'Connor around 1850 for the church.